dalton-teixeira/blog/README.md

 # blog
 It is a experimental exercise on NodeJS and Express

+### Because of the dependency on the package bcrypt, it is required to install:
+- python 2X and add to path: https://www.python.org/downloads/release/python-2714/
+-

 ### To install all required dependencies use:

     npm install